Disjoint Generation of Synthetic Data: Additional experiments

-In all of our experiments above, the validators presented had hyperparameter optimisation and output calibration steps applied to them.
-An example of a plain \texttt{scikit-learn} random forest classifier with no optimisation is shown in Figure~\ref{fig:cal_scikit} for joining the Hepatitis dataset on the correlated partitions.
+In all of our experiments, the validators presented had hyperparameter optimisation and output calibration steps applied to them.
+An example of a plain \texttt{scikit-learn} random forest classifier with no optimisation is shown in Figure~\ref{fig:cals}a for joining the Hepatitis dataset on the correlated partitions.
 This model seems rather effective at distinguishing the authentic joins to the point where it almost overfits to them.
-On the other hand for the ``wrong joins'' it assigns almost a bell-curve probability distribution, suggesting that perhaps some of them appear more plausible than others.
-Figure~\ref{fig:cal_opt} shows the effect of our optimisation steps, which significantly alter the distribution of predicted probabilities, making the model more confident and applicable to the holdout data.
+On~the other hand, for the ``wrong joins'' it assigns almost a bell-curve probability distribution, suggesting that perhaps some of them appear more plausible than others.
+Figure~\ref{fig:cals}b shows the effect of our optimisation steps, which significantly alter the distribution of predicted probabilities, making the model more confident and applicable to the holdout data.
+We remark that across all datasets the optimised parameter choices for the random forest classifier were typically more cut back than with the default parameters, e.g., fewer estimators than by default (5--20), and with a cap on the tree depth (10--15).
 To exemplify what it means to have suboptimal optimisation, we also created a joining validator model deprived of resources in the optimisation.
-This resulted in the model presented in Figure~\ref{fig:cal_und}, which is severely underconfident, identifying only a tiny amount of training samples with certainty.
-The underconfidence leads to high error rates on both kinds of samples, including those in the holdout data.
+This resulted in the model presented in Figure~\ref{fig:cals}c, which is severely underconfident, identifying only a tiny amount of training samples with certainty.
+Underconfidence leads to high error rates on both types of samples, including those in the holdout data.
 While some classification error is expected in this scenario due to random bad joins accidentally looking plausible, and likewise, some actual records being out of the known distribution to an extent that they are deemed improbable, the optimised model shows us a much more passable performance and believable consistency.